bhavyajain2024/SSIS_Project/README.md

 You can remove data from all three as they contain final results of the execution of the solution.
 If you don't remove data from these then you won't be able to see any difference after running the solution because new data won't be added as only incremental updates are done which means that any data that is already present is not added again.
 After truncating all these you can continue with the next steps.
 As for if you select the first option and only create a database, don't worry about these tables, as they will be created automatically using the SSIS solution.

-Download the zip file from this repo, extract it to a location on your system.
+Download the zip file of the project from this repo, extract it to a location on your system.
 Then open visual studio 2022 and open the solution provided in this repo under the folder SSIS_Project/KORE_Software_Project.

 1. In the solution explorer, expand SSIS Packages, double click ETL-Project_Solution.dtsx.
 2. Click Start on top in Visual Studio.